wallarm/product-documentation/docs/latest/installation/oob/overview.md

 Wallarm offers the Out-of-Band (OOB) deployment options for traffic mirorred by services such as NGINX, Envoy, Istio, etc. They usually offer built-in modules or features for traffic mirroring.

-+If you are looking for OOB security solution to analyze traffic mirrored by such solutions, refer to the [appropriate Wallarm deployment option overview](web-server-mirroring/overview.md).
+If you are looking for OOB security solution to analyze traffic mirrored by such solutions, refer to the [appropriate Wallarm deployment option overview](web-server-mirroring/overview.md).